ibrahimyzc/Machine_Learning_Graduate_Projects/README.md

 ## Overview

 The assignments focus on various key aspects of machine learning, covering concepts such as Exploratory Data Analysis (EDA), regression models, classification metrics, and optimization techniques.
-Below is a summary of the first twelve assignments:
+Below is a summary of the twelve assignments:

 ### Assignment 1: Exploratory Data Analysis (EDA) with `ggplot2` and `lm()`
 In this assignment, we introduced the **grammar of graphics** in R with `ggplot2`, focusing on **Exploratory Data Analysis** (EDA).
 The primary goal was to visualize and interpret datasets using basic programming syntax, providing insights into model results using the formula interface in `lm()` for linear modeling.